Can Being Overweight Cause Back Pain?

 What is Obesity or Overweight?

 In the US alone, about 2 out of 5 people suffer from obesity[4].
 Obesity and overweight are defined as the excessive or abnormal accumulation of adipose tissues (fat).
-If the body weight is 20% more than it normally should be, it is considered obese.
+If the body weight is 20% more than it usually should be, it is considered obese.
 However, to accurately measure our weight status, we should know our BMI score.

-BMI is an acronym for body mass index.
+BMI is an acronym for Body Mass Index.
 It is a measure of our body fat, depending on our height and weight.
 There are four BMI categories depending on the score.

 BMI Categories |